|

 of Kennywood's classic rides, like the Whip and the Bavarian Swings.
 The

-lighting illuminates the large reflecting pool and is a wonderful place to relax
+the large reflecting pool and was a wonderful place to relax and rest after a

-and rest after a long day.
-Back in the bygone days, a large swimming pool stood
+long day.
+In bygone days, a large swimming pool stood in the area now occupied

-in the area now occupied by Lost Kennywood.
+by Lost Kennywood.

-The park management team does a good
+The park management team did a good

 job of keeping up with the changes in the amusement industry and each season